MrL314/BooView/README.md

 If you are having framerate issues, considering editting the options in the **config.json** file.
 A few issues come from the screen size for the rendered window, so you can adjust the window size and the amount of frame skipping. `window_size` will determine the size of the render window, and `FRAME_SKIP` will determine the amount of frames to wait between renders and polling the Lua script

 ## Special Notes
+###### Crashes and Errors
+There seems to be a few random sparse errors from time to time.
+If you encounter an error, first restart the tool.
+If the error is persistent, feel free to contact me at `LFmisterL314@gmail.com`, and I will try to fix it as soon as I can!

 ###### SMKWorkshop Discord
 If you are interested in updates to this project, or Super Mario Kart in general, come join the Super Mario Kart Workshop Discord!